instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Feb 8

+- [x] Installed an apache package `sudo apt-get install apache2-utils`
+- [x] Generated CSR doc to generate the SSL certificate that Michael purchased
+- [ ] Ooop..a hiccup from the server?

 ## Feb 6

 - [x] Cloned forked branch of the webRTC repo with serial communication